MicrosoftDocs/azure-docs/articles/active-directory-b2c/configure-user-input.md

 ## Overview

 You can gather initial data from your users by using the sign-up or sign-in user journey.
-Additional claims can be gathered later by using a profile edit user journey.
+You can gather more claims later by using a profile edit user journey.
 Anytime Azure AD B2C gathers information directly from the user interactively, it uses the [self-asserted technical profile](self-asserted-technical-profile.md).
 In this sample, you:

 1. Define a "city" claim.
 1. Ask the user for their city.